 I was inspired by Alton Brown to write this post.
 Thanks Alton.
 On his re-launched Good Eats series he makes Chicken Parmesan.
 The tomato sauce recipe calls for San Marano tomatoes.
 In this show he talked about how genuine San Marzano tomatoes will never be found crushed or diced, they always be whole or whole peeled tomatoes.

 If it's crushed or diced, it's not real San Marzano.
+Also there shouldn't added sugar or anything like that on the ingredient list.

 Italian Style or San Marzano Style Tomatoes